nus-cs2103-AY2122S1/tp/docs/team/jiayi1129.md

 * **New Feature**:
   * What it does: Allows the user to execute commands pertaining to appointments and receive feedback in the appointment list.
   * Justification: This feature is crucial to the product as clinic receptionists as the `Model` and `Logic` class is essential for the logical flow of the application.
-    The `Model` class is in charge of holding the appointment list and filtering it to display to the clinic receptionists.
-    The `Logic` class is responsible for execution of the commands and saving the data after an execution has occurred.
-    Without these two key components, the application would be incomplete as any standalone commands like `AddAppointmentCommand` is unable to be executed an affect any change.
   * Highlights: This feature requires the creation of a new `UniqueAppointmentList` to be used in the `Model` class to manage an appointment list.
     The `Appointment` class now implements the `Comparable` interface to have natural ordering, and the UI then displays a sorted appointment list that uses this natural comparator.